mariosgit/mbAMP2/README.md

 * done: BUG TORX  output goes through a 10n cap nd 220ohm, at least in a FreeDSP.
 * done: Add pull down on S0 S1, ADC on input 0 ? default ?
 It's flowting as long MCP23009 is of.
 * done: BUG!!!
 Header is flipped !!! haeh Pfusch !!!
+* done: BUG: dir9001 cksel must be low !?
+Or automatic -> connect GND (or error pin)
+* done: The relais is bistable switched by turning polarity.
+I need the none latching !
+769-AGN200S03Z
+* wont: Reset Line, Pull up ! is internally high, ok.
+Stand Alone startup circuit !?
+No the Controller can do it.
 * ...
-* dir9001 cksel must be low !?
-Or automatic -> connect GND (or error pin)

 * BUG?: The 7404 cinch in seeems to oscilate !?
-* Reset Line, Pull up ! is internally high, ok.
-Stand Alone startup circuit !?

-* Order 2x 595-SN74CBT3253CPW not 1x
-* Sh** the relais is bistable switched by turning polaritz.
-I need AGN 20xxx the none latching !
-769-AGN200S03Z
+Testing !

 # License